Thursday 28 March 2013

 Moroccan Beef Tagine & Cookbook Challenge - Recipe

-Moroccan couscous is a great recipe for how to make couscous from scratch and includes a beef tagine.
-According to this cookbook, traditionally seven vegetables are used in this dish.
-Since I did not have all the ingredients requested in the recipe, I had to improvise a little.
-Will write down the recipe here as well as the changes that I did while cooking this dish.
-Following the original recipe it will serve at least 6.
+Moroccan couscous is a fantastic recipe that showcases how to make couscous from scratch and incorporates a hearty beef tagine.
+Traditionally, this dish calls for the use of seven vegetables, but since I didn't have all the ingredients on hand, I had to get a bit creative.
+I'll share the recipe here, along with the modifications I made while preparing this flavourful dish.
+As per the original recipe, it serves at least 6 people.

 Ingredients: